erbridge/supernova.pet/content/faqs/index.md

 Please let me know when booking if you need these to be at specific times or for longer than 30 minutes.

-## Can you look after my pet somewhere other than my home?

-I do not currently offer boarding in my own home.
-If you're interested in this service, feel free to get in touch, and I'll let you know if it becomes available.

 ## How many dogs do you walk at a time?

 The number of dogs I can walk at once will depend on their size and temperament.